elunna/hackem/README.md

 	- [ ] Dung worms should be poisonous?
 	- [ ] Eating dung worms should cause illness?
 	- [ ] allow "blood worm", "blood-worm" as spelling
-	- [ ] Hellbat "pecks".
-Should be bite.
 	- [ ] Check that other bats don't peck - they don't have beaks...
 	- [ ] Let Shadow Ogres appear in the main dungeon (or at least genennom)
 	- [ ] Moldy pudding: Enhance a bit, only has an engulfing organic attack.
 No damage.